iamSampath/Monivue/README.md

 ---
 ## 🤝 License

-Monivue is free to use and respects your privacy.
-Your data stays local — no tracking, no ads.
+Monivue is licensed under the MIT License.
+It’s free to use and respects your privacy — all data stays local with no tracking, no ads, and no data collection.

 ---